plotly/academy/_react/part-2.md

   /* Called when the request is finished */
 });
 ```

-> TK: Show how horrible the native XMLHttpRequest version is, maybe

 As you can see, everything we really need to take care of is constructing the url and saving the returned data somewhere!